aerospaceresearch/ESDC/README.md

 Add the downloaded \`.jar\` files to your Java path in Octave:

 #### Add java path from Java Xerces
+Replace /path/to/xerces-2_11_0/ with the actual path to the downloaded .jar files on your system.

 On a UNIX System
 ```bash
 javaaddpath("/path/to/xerces-2_11_0/xercesImpl.jar");